zetos/tarot-poc/prompt.md

     },
     {
       "position": 7,
-      "name": "Your Attitude",
+      "name": "The Self",
-      "description": "Your current mindset, feelings, and approach to the situation" },
+      "description": "Your inner landscape in this moment, and the personal approach you're bringing to navigate the situation"
+    },
     {
       "position": 8,